Webster's Unabridged Dictionary - Letter T - Page 20

 Tercentenary (n.)
 The three hundredth anniversary of any event; also, a celebration of such an anniversary.

 Tercet (n.)
-A triplet.
+(Mus.)
+A triplet. -- Hiles.

 Tercine (n.)
+(Bot.)
 A cellular layer derived from the nucleus of an ovule and surrounding the embryo sac.
 Cf. Quintine.

 Terebate (n.)
 A salt of terebic acid.

 Terebene (n.)
 A polymeric modification of terpene, obtained as a white crystalline camphorlike substance; -- called also camphene.
-By extension, any one of a group of related substances.

 Terebenthene (n.)
+(Chem.)
 Oil of turpentine.
 See Turpentine.

 Terebic (a.)
+(Chem.)
 Pertaining to, or obtained from, terbenthene (oil of turpentine); specifically, designating an acid, C7H10O4, obtained by the oxidation of terbenthene with nitric acid, as a white crystalline substance.

 Terebilenic (a.)
+(Chem.)
 Of, pertaining to, or designating, a complex acid, C7H8O4, obtained as a white crystalline substance by a modified oxidation of terebic acid.

 Terebinth (n.)
+(Bot.)
 The turpentine tree.

 Terebinthinate (a.)
 Impregnating with the qualities of turpentine; terbinthine.